idena-network/idena-docs/docs/iip/iip-3.md

 ### Specification

 After undelegating or passing the first validation (reaching age 1), identities will have to wait at least one month (or 2 epochs if they represent more than that).
 To calculate the time an identity will have to wait before gaining voting powers, the following is calculated:

 `x=max(2592000,epoch_duration*2)`
 where:
 2592000 = 1 month in seconds
 epoch_duration = epoch duration in seconds in which undelegation took place `OR` epoch duration in seconds in which the identity became validated

-**For undelegated identities:** `x` is added to the timestamp of the block with 'List of mining identities was updated' flag in which the identity's mining status was changed from delegated to undelegated.
+**For undelegated identities:** `x` is added to the timestamp of the block with the 'List of mining identities was updated' flag in which the identity's mining status was changed from delegated to undelegated.
 **For newly validated identities:** `x` is added to the timestamp of the block they first become validated in (this would be the block changing the epoch).

 ### Rationale